UoB-COMSM0166/2025-group-19/README.md

 Based on above game flow, we created sequence diagram, which indicates the order of game flow and make us improve game flow to be smoother.
 <p align="center">
   <img src="./assets/sequenceDiagram.png" width="1000" alt="Block" style="border: 5px solid black;">
-  <b>Figure </b><br>
+  <b>Figure 9</b><br>
   <i>Sequence Diagram</i><br>
 </p>
 We developed a system architecture that begins with welcome menu.
-Here players can choose to start game, getting their own zodiac animal based on birthday or customize key setting and background music.
+Here players can choose to start game, getting their own zodiac animal based on birthday or customise key setting and background music.
 Following the sequence diagram, we developed and iterated on class diagram.
 Class diagram provides an overall view of our system and indicates the structure of our game and structural relationships between game objects.
 <p align="center">
   <img src="./assets/Initial-Class-Diagram.png" width="1000" alt="Block" style="border: 5px solid black;">
-  <b>Figure 8</b><br>
+  <b>Figure 10</b><br>
   <i>Initial Class Diagram</i><br>
 </p>
 <p align="center">
   <img src="./assets/finalClassDiagram.png" width="1000" alt="Block" style="border: 5px solid black;">
-  <b>Figure 8</b><br>
+  <b>Figure 11</b><br>
   <i>Class Diagram</i><br>
 </p>
 The above 2 class diagrams show how our design evolved as game complexity increased and new features were added.
 We used Agile methodology to manage the development lifecycle, promoting continuous delivery, rapid iteration, and strong team collaboration.
-We tracked work using ZenHub, organized sprints, and monitored progress through detailed issue tracking.
+We tracked work using ZenHub, organised sprints, and monitored progress through detailed issue tracking.

 ---
 # Implementation